VictorSeven/PovRayWriter/README.md

 The class generates a POV file readable by the PovRay raytracer (http://www.povray.org/).
 The class is designed to work with PovRay 3.6, but it should also work fine for later versions.

 You can download it simply from the Source folder.
 Some commented examples and the outputs generated are in the Examples folder...
 There's also a full pdf manual (in Spanish) which you can also download.
-I'll try to translate the manual and upload the docs in Ehglish to the wiki this summer.

-Author: Víctor Buendía Ruiz-Azuaga.